 Test the NTCIP requirements outlined above by a third party testing firm.
 Submit to the Engineer for approval a portfolio of the selected firm.
 Include the name, address, and a history of the selected firm in performing NTCIP testing along with references.
 Also provide a contact person's name and phone number.
 Submit detailed NTCIP testing plans and procedures, including a list of hardware and software, to the Engineer for review and approval 10 days in advance of a scheduled testing date.
 Develop test documents based on the NTCIP requirements of these Project Special Provisions.
 The acceptance test shall use the NTCIP Exerciser, and / or other authorized testing tools and shall follow the guidelines established in the ENTERPRISE Test Procedures.
-Conduct the test in North Carolina on the installed system in the presence of the Engineer for review and approval.
+Conduct the test in North Carolina on the installed system in the presence of the Engineer.
+Document and certify the results of the test by the firm conducting the test and submit to the Engineer for review and approval.
 In case of failures, remedy the problem and have the firm retest in North Carolina.
 Continue process until all failures are resolved.
 The Department reserves the right to enhance these tests as deemed appropriate to ensure device compliance.